nicfontaine/resume/readme.md

 _Element-360_
 > September 2014 - May 2016

-I handled all client-branded visuals and web development including image & HTML5 ad creation, landing page campaigns, email communication design & coding, behaviour/heat- map analysis, and technical SEO auditing for 40+ national real estate communities.
+I created landing pages, display ads, email newsletters, and provided device analytics & heatmap analysis for over 40 national real estate clients.

-I developed internal tools to facilitate SEO, campaign reporting, CRO, and user experience.
-Led A/B and multivariate testing campaigns in market research, design planning, and client reporting.
-Regularly audited performance of image/text ads, and conversion rate & organic search improvements.
+I led and reported on all A/B & multivariate testing, and audited performance of image/text ads, conversion, and organic search improvements.

 **Contract UX Designer**
 _ThingFace_